 Jacky turned to Uncle Ben.
 “She’s no Xiao Li, Uncle.
 Her name is Jan.
 She’s Ricky Chang daughter.
 She gets tired of her princess castle at times and just wants to go out and about to play with people’s feelings.
 Don’t you see?”

 “Of course, I know she’s Ricky’s daughter.
-I know her since she was four.
+I know her since she was five.
 I used to take you and Ehlo out to the park to play with her all the time.
 Don’t you remember?”

 That was when Jacky had on his shocked expression.
 “What?”

 Not only was Jacky surprised, but Jan was also looking at Uncle Ben with much confusion on her face.
 Not to mention some people around them were beginning to murmur.
 Well, the noise level had been quite loud around them.
 It was a surprisingly busy night.
-But they had been keeping to their own conversation.
+But they had been keeping to their own conversations.
 Because of Jacky’s outburst, they finally turned to look at his table.
 Uncle Ben seemed to know that too.

 “Not the time,” Uncle Ben whispered to Jacky, pressing his shoulder down.
 “Sit down, I’ll explain it to you when they’re gone.”